stefunk/stefunk.github.io/_posts/2014-12-17-inline-critical-css.markdown

 ---
 layout: post
-title: Inline critical CSS to solve the "Above the fold issue"
+title: Inline critical CSS to solve the Above the Fold issue
 ---

 I recently reviewed the front-end code of a mid size website.